-Applications are now closed for our Summer 2017 Research Experience for Undergraduates (REU) in Biomaterials for Tissue Engineering and Drug Delivery.
-Decisions will be sent out before March 15th to all applicants.See details
+Applications for our Summer 2018 Research Experience for Undergraduates (REU) in Biomaterials for Tissue Engineering and Drug Delivery will open January 1, 2018.See details

 The Engler lab and collaborates identify a new mechanism that regulates saracomere lattice structure, prolonging normal contractile function in aged organisms.
 Check out our Science Translational Medicine paper by Kaushik et al for more information.See details

 The Engler lab and collaborators understand why epithelial cells become cancer when their surroundings stiffen.
 Check out our Nature Cell Biology paper by Wei et al for more information.See details

 Highly metastatic tumor subpopulations appear less adherent to their environment, suggesting a new method to identify the metastatic potential of a tumor.
 Check out our Biophysical Journal paper by Fuhrmann et al for more information.See details

 Learn about the new Clinical Bioengineering course (BENG193) that exposes senior bioengineering students to clinical medicine and challenges them to come up with engineering solutions to how medicine is practiced today.See details